eagereyes/eagereyes.org/blog/2015/index.md

 It seems to be a foregone conclusion that 2014 was not an exciting year in visualization.
 When we recorded the Data Stories episode looking back at 2014 last week (to be released soon), everybody started out with a bit of a downer.
 But plenty of things happened, and they point to even more new developments in 2015. _<a href="/blog/2015/the-state-of-information-visualization-2015">Read more…</a>_

 ### <a href="/blog/2015/businessweek-vintage-graphics">Link: Businessweek Vintage Graphics</a>
-The BizWeekGraphics tumblr (well worth following in general) has a series of postings with a beautiful collection of graphics from the very early days of Businessweek, and also some more recent ones _<a href="/blog/2015/businessweek-vintage-graphics">Read more…</a>_
+The BizWeekGraphics tumblr (well worth following in general) has a series of postings with a beautiful collection of graphics from the very early days of Businessweek, and also some more recent ones. _<a href="/blog/2015/businessweek-vintage-graphics">Read more…</a>_

 ### <a href="/blog/2015/the-island-of-knowledge-and-the-shoreline-of-wonder">The Island of Knowledge and the Shoreline of Wonder</a>
 In his keynote at IEEE VIS in Paris two months ago, Alberto Cairo talked about journalism, visual explanations, and what makes a good news visualization.
 But mostly, he talked about curiosity. _<a href="/blog/2015/the-island-of-knowledge-and-the-shoreline-of-wonder">Read more…</a>_